Dayna Ash: Haven for Artists

 Ash founded Haven For Artists in 2010.
-She currently serves as its Executive Director.
+She currently serves as its executive director.
 Haven For Artists is a non-profit in the Mar Mikhaël neighborhood of Beirut, which provides space for underground artists.
 It received official status as a non-governmental organization in 2017.
-In addition to fostering artists, Haven serves as "one of the only LGBTQ+ and women's safe spaces In Beirut."

 Haven's original goal was to organize events that brought artists together for shared performances, to reduce competition for exposure.
 In 2016, Haven acquired a house in the Mar Mikhaël neighborhood to provide a more permanent space for performances, and to create a living and working space for artists.

-As of 2016, Haven for Artists has produced annual exhibitions with international, regional, and local artists; held regular workshops on many artistic mediums, renovated two heritage houses in Beirut which acted as a safe space and shelter for LGBTQI and women’s community.
+As of 2016, Haven for Artists has produced annual exhibitions with international, regional, and local artists; held regular workshops on many artistic mediums, renovated two heritage houses in Beirut which acted as a safe space and shelter.
 HFA extended its network, skills, and tools to work on numerous campaigns for human rights while providing a platform and network for talented creatives.
 Havens' work merges art and activism through workshops, public discussions, and events.

-In 2017, Haven was the temporary home of the English-language bookstore Aaliyah’s Books.
+In 2017, Haven was the temporary home of the English-language bookstore Aaliyah's Books.
 As of 2018, Haven provided four three-month artist residencies at a time.
 The ground floor of the building hosts Concept 2092, which includes a cafe, co-working space, art exhibitions, and a concept store selling residents' work.
 Acting as a safe and all-inclusive free space.

 In 2019, Ash and Haven were featured in Lebanese filmmaker Tania Safi's video series Shway Shway (meaning "Little by Little"), which highlights local activists.